nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/template-rendering-addon.md

 This can be used to :

-*   render an Html / Markdown note inside an Office Template (i.e. adding a cover page, a TOC, page numbering...)
+- render an HTML / Markdown note inside an Office Template (i.e. adding a cover page, a TOC, page numbering...)

-*   fill a mail or form template with formatted text
+- fill a mail or form template with formatted text

 ### Templates and Renditions